 - Represented a business owner in the largest federal investigation of theft of personal identifying information in the world and obtained a non-prosecution agreement from the Unite States Attorney’s office

 - Co-counsel in a death eligible RICO federal trial matter in the U.S. District Court.
-The federal government dropped death charges and defendant avoided life prison sentence.
+The federal government dropped death on two murder charges and defendant avoided life prison sentence.

 - Complex Federal RICO Trial including U.S. v.
 Rincon—Five month, 11 co-defendant trial tried before the Honorable Judge David O. Carter